-Best Smart Ceiling Fan for Quality
+Best Quality Smart Ceiling Fan

 What I Like

 This commercial pedigree is why I’ve picked this as the best quality option.
 Every fan is factory balanced and noise tested to ensure quiet operation (less than 35 dB at maximum speed), and that’s guaranteed.
 That’s backed up by very pro-active and knowledgeable support, which by all accounts goes above and beyond.

 The blades are specifically engineered for high efficiency air movement (based on aircraft airfoil design), that helps contribute to low noise levels, but also gives them the best airflow of any smart ceiling fan I’ve looked at.
 This could be the perfect fan on its own, but it’s not the best for smarts.

-Best Smart Ceiling Fan for HomeKit
+Best Smart Ceiling Fans for HomeKit

 What I Like

-HomeKit users, However, seem to be fine.
+HomeKit users, however, seem to be fine.
 You’ll need to set it up in the Hunter app first, but once paired with HomeKit you can control it entirely through there which doesn’t seem to suffer from these issues at all.
 As such, it’s worth calling this one out given the lack of other options.

-Best Smart Ceiling Fan for Value
+Best Small Smart Ceiling Fan

 What I Like